metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_filesystem_v1_manifest.md

 Optional:

-- `active_standby` (Boolean) Whether each active MDS instance will have an active standby with a warm metadata cache for faster failover.
-If false, standbys will still be available, but will not have a warm metadata cache.
+- `active_standby` (Boolean) Whether each active MDS instance will have an active standby with a warm metadata cache for faster failover.If false, standbys will still be available, but will not have a warm metadata cache.
 - `annotations` (Map of String) The annotations-related configuration to add/set on each Pod related object.
 - `labels` (Map of String) The labels-related configuration to add/set on each Pod related object.
 - `liveness_probe` (Attributes) ProbeSpec is a wrapper around Probe so it can be enabled or disabled for a Ceph daemon (see [below for nested schema](#nestedatt--spec--metadata_server--liveness_probe))